 The Convention on Biological Diversity (CBD) provides the binding legal framework.
 Almost every country in the world has now ratified this convention.
 Its main objectives are to ensure the protection and sustainable use of biodiversity and natural resources as well as the fair distribution of the resulting economic gains.
 Equal opportunities also play an important role in the convention.
 In 2010, the parties of the CBD approved a "strategic plan" with 20 "Aichi Targets".
 These are guiding principles for global action and implementation at national level during the UN Decade on Biodiversity 2011-2020.
-However, the strategic plan expires at the end of 2020.
+However, the strategic plan expired at the end of 2020.
 This is why it is now time to review whether and to what extent the targets have been met, while also drafting a new strategy for the years to come.

 Although measures to conserve biodiversity are having an impact, losses are increasing overall.
 None of the Aichi Targets has been met, which puts other global targets at risk as well.
 In its latest report, the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) makes clear that it will not be possible to achieve 80% of global Sustainable Development Goals (SDGs) and key aspects of the Paris Agreement without effective measures to preserve biodiversity.
 As a result, it assesses that dramatic loss of biodiversity is just as significant as climate change.
-The World Economic Forum's Global Risk Report now even lists biodiversity loss as a global top risk 1:
+The World Economic Forum's Global Risk Report now even lists biodiversity loss as a global top risk:

-TOP 10 RISKS OVER THE NEXT 10 YEARS Long-Term Risk Outlook: Impact Multistakeholders Climate action failure Weapons of mass destruction Extreme weather Extreme weather Extreme weather Find Transformation infrastructure breakdown Geopolitical Geopolitical Societal Technological
+TOP 10 RISKS OVER THE NEXT 10 YEARS Long-Term Risk Outlook: Impact Multistakeholders Multistakeholders Vater crises Natural disasters Human-made environmental disasters Human-made environmental disasters Gespolitical Extreme weather Fervironmental Geopolitical Societal Technological